rlBessa/LateX/LateX.md

 # LateX - basic codes for professional texts

 I recommend the Overleaf editor for writing your LateX projects.
 With this tool you can preview the code and the result at the same time, side by side!
+It's online, free and collaborative.

 [<img src="https://img.shields.io/badge/Overleaf-47A141?style=for-the-badge&logo=Overleaf&logoColor=white" />](https://www.overleaf.com/)